triska/clpz/README.md

 clear: It is a more general alternative for lower-level predicates.

-In addition to providing declarative integer arithmetic, CLP(Z)&nbsp;constraints are also often used to solve [**combinatorial&nbsp;tasks**](https://www.metalevel.at/prolog/optimization) with&nbsp;Prolog.
+In addition to providing declarative integer arithmetic, CLP(ℤ)&nbsp;constraints are also often used to solve [**combinatorial&nbsp;tasks**](https://www.metalevel.at/prolog/optimization) with&nbsp;Prolog.